andre-leonardo/plymouth-theme-alucardSOTN/README.md

 # Alucard SOTN Plymouth Boot Theme

-A custom Plymouth boot splash screen featuring Alucard from Castlevania: Symphony of the Night, complete with an animated familiar sword loading bar!
+A custom Plymouth boot splash screen featuring Alucard from Castlevania: Symphony of the Night, complete with the Sword Familiar as a loading bar.

 ## Installation